-I simply want to say thank you to all involved in the development and implantation of this process.
-I felt so cared for, honored, encouraged, and challenged throughout the entire process.
-Its an honor and joy to begin ministry as part of such a wonderful group of godly men who desire to see Jesus glorified in our lives and in the lives of those we minister to.
-God Bless you all.
+I simply want to say thank you to all involved in the development and implementation of this process.
+I felt so cared for, honored, encouraged, and challenged.
+It’s an honor and joy to begin ministry as part of such a wonderful group of godly men who desire to see Jesus glorified in our lives and in the lives of those we minister to.
+God bless you all.

 Lead Planter of Living Stones Church | Elko, NV

-Prior to exposure to Acts29, I searched for someone to provide me with a clear and strong assessment.
-Far to many people seemed eager to pat me on the back and say “go for it.”
-I needed someone to tell me what it was going to require and take a serious look at my life to see if I was ready.
-Acts29 was the only organization I could find that took church planting assessment seriously.
-After our assessment, I realized I had a lot of growing to do, and submitted myself to their recommendations.
-I cannot express how thankful I am for God providing the needed direction and leadership with this network.
+Prior to exposure to Acts 29, I searched for someone to provide me with a clear and strong assessment.
+Far too many people seemed eager to pat me on the back and say “go for it.”
+I needed someone to tell me what it would require and take a serious look at my life to see if I was ready.
+Acts 29 was the only organization I could find that took church planting assessment seriously.
+After our assessment, I realized I had a lot of growing to do and submitted myself to the recommendations.
+I cannot express how thankful I am for God providing needed direction and leadership through this network.

 Lead Planter of East North Church | Greenville, SC

 This application and assessment process has been super helpful for me and my wife.
 It has caused us to look back, reflect, document, and give thanks to the Lord for the road he has led us on to get here.
 It’s easy to forget how much you’ve grown and to miss how you’ve been providentially led by the Lord without being forced to clearly write out your story and convictions, question after question.
 Going through all these great questions forced me to look honestly at my life, biblical convictions, character, marriage, family, and what I perceived to be a calling.
 This led to clarity and a confirmation of calling.
 With the help of this application and assessment I can see how God has weaved different seasons of our lives and blended many spiritual gifts into a call to plant “Eternal City Church.”
 I had numerous questions about timing and details about church planting that were answered through this process.